srnichols/StampsPattern/docs/ARCHITECTURE_GUIDE.md

        └─ CELL: banking-enterprise-eu-dr (1 dedicated tenant)
 ```

+_Example: Mixed deployment across GEOs showing shared and dedicated CELLs for different tenant profiles; use as a reference when planning capacity and isolation._

 ### 🎯 **Tenant Decision Matrix**

 | Tenant Profile | Recommended Model | Primary Benefits | Use Cases |